MrSliff/pfSense-pfTop-WOL-daemon/README.md

-# Python Script to wake up hosts in with pftop states
+# Python Script to wake up hosts in pfSense with pftop states

 ## Disclaimer
 This script is still in development.
 As soo as its done, this disclaimer will be removed.